 Project manager: A project manager (or technical project manager) that focuses on ERP helps teams or organizations manage the implementation or enhancement of using ERP systems.
 They understand deeply the various applications of ERP software and help coach employees toward their goals by boosting productivity and organization.

 Are you ready to dive into enterprise resource planning?
-Learning ERP and becoming familiar with different tools can help you land a fulfilling career in technical, cloud-based operations and strategy.
+Get to know tools and software that can help you land a fulfilling career in cloud-based operations and strategy.

 The highly-rated Information Systems Specialization from the University of Minnesota offers the opportunity to learn the frameworks needed to implement and integrate ERP into business strategy.
 You’ll be able to evaluate whether ERP is needed and how to develop the appropriate IT infrastructure that will allow the ERP (and business) to thrive.